lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 There are three ways to obtain Bandwidth:

-  * **Staking TRX:** Users share a fixed total Bandwidth pool in proportion to the amount of TRX they have staked for Bandwidth.
+  * **Staking LIND:** Users share a fixed total Bandwidth pool in proportion to the amount of LIND they have staked for Bandwidth.

     ```
-    Bandwidth Share = (TRX Staked for Bandwidth / Total TRX Staked for Bandwidth Network-Wide) * Total Bandwidth Limit
+    Bandwidth Share = (LIND Staked for Bandwidth / Total LIND Staked for Bandwidth Network-Wide) * Total Bandwidth Limit
     ```

-    **Total Bandwidth** is a network parameter that can be modified through a committee proposal ([\#62](https://tronscan.io/#/sr/committee)) and is currently set to 43,200,000,000.
+    **Total Bandwidth** is a network parameter that can be modified through a committee proposal ([\#62](https://lindascan.io/#/sr/committee)) and is currently set to 43,200,000,000.

     Staking for Bandwidth (`wallet-cli` example):